DanielKerrigan/svelte-jupyter-widget-example/README.md

 you might also need another flag instead of `--sys-prefix`, but we won't cover the meaning of those flags here.

-If you try to run `pip install -e ".[test, examples, dev]"` subsequent times and get an error, then trying uninstalling with `pip uninstall svelte_widget` first.

 ### How to see your changes
 #### Typescript:
 Watch the source directory and run Jupyter lab or notebook at the same time in different